Luis Paz (Colombian footballer)

-Luis Carlos Paz Moreno (born 25 June 1942, died 27 June 2015) was a Colombian footballer.
-He competed for the Colombia national football team at the 1962 FIFA World Cup which was held in Chile.
+Luis Carlos Paz Moreno (25 June 1942 – 27 June 2015) was a Colombian footballer.
+He competed for the Colombia national team at the 1962 FIFA World Cup which was held in Chile.
 He was 19 years old when he was called up for the squad, making him the youngest Colombian ever to be named to or play for at a World Cup.
 He died aged 73, of a heart attack, while vacationing with his family at a hotel resort in Puracé-Coconuco in the mountains in southern Colombia.